 - 1. The medical service must facilitate integration of all emergency services and transport modalities by supporting joint continuing education programs and operational procedures.
 These integration efforts must include but are not limited to the following: - a.
 Staff from varied teams are trained in hazardous materials recognition. - b.
 Staff from varied teams are trained in disaster response and triage. - c.
 The medical transport service must be integrated with and communicate with other public safety agencies, including ground emergency service providers.
 This may include participation in regional quality improvement reviews, regional disaster planning and mass casualty incident drills that include an integrated response to terrorist events. - d.
 There is a response plan to all types of disaster, including weapons of mass destruction, terrorist events and natural disasters. - e.
-There is a policy that prohibits "freelance responses" (responding without being specifically requested) to disasters. [duplicate of 03.02.14. #5 - f.
-All personnel are familiar with the plan to respond to disasters. - g.
-FEMA or other Emergency Management classes are provided for scene and disaster response. - h.
+All personnel are familiar with the plan to respond to disasters. - f.
+FEMA or other Emergency Management classes are provided for scene and disaster response.

+- g.
 Interface of the medical team with response teams from other regional organizations - For services that respond to incident scenes and support disaster response, staff, including maintenance and communications personnel who respond to disaster sites, has completed the Federal Emergency Management Agency Independent Study Courses on Incident Command.
 (See Education Matrix) - For services that are involved in national disaster response, at least one member of the management staff must also have completed IS-800b.
 National Response Framework, An Introduction.